git4dcc/RTB_D97/README.md

 **Unleash your Homebrew DCC Function Decoder projects!**<br><br>
 This repository provides a high-performance, **compiled firmware** tailored for the Microchip AVR64DA32 (see the pinout below!).
 I provide the digital brain — the rest is up to you.
 While essential support circuitry (power, dividers, level shifters) is required, this design choice is intentionally open, **inviting you** to innovate and customize your ultimate DCC decoder hardware.
 Scroll down for starter schematics and explore my other repos for more circuit ideas!

+:star2: This decoder offers the distinctive capability of controlling up to **32 WS2811 NeoPixel LEDs**, facilitating simple LED wiring.

 **User Guides**

 - [User Guide - DE](https://rtb4dcc.de/rtb_fndecoder_Reference_de/)